DigitalEquipment/cs-11-notes/README.md

 ## Operators
 ---
 - Comparison and logical operators are used to perform logic operations
+- When stacking conditions, you must use the boolean `&&` or the boolean `||`.
+An expression `0 < x < 5` will cause errors because if x is greater than 0, this will become 1 to represent true, which will then be less than 5.
+If x were to equal a number of 5 or greater, this expression will provide an incorrect return.
+The correct way to write this expression is `x > 0 && x < 5`.
 ### >
 - The `>` comparison operator functions the same as it does in math.
 It outputs true if the first argument is greater than the second argument.
 ```cpp